Nosenzor/Awesome-CPP/README.md

 # Other Awesome lists
 * An amazing awesome list;-) (really complete) : https://github.com/fffaraz/awesome-cpp#static-code-analysis
 * Another great awesome list (a list of lists) : https://github.com/MattPD/cpplinks
-* A list of headers only porject ...wow : https://github.com/p-ranav/awesome-hpp
+* A list of headers only projects ...wow : https://github.com/p-ranav/awesome-hpp (I'm using [indicators](https://github.com/p-ranav/indicators) from the same guy to get progress bar in cli-apps).

 # Geometry
 ## Very cool General Mesh and Cloud of Points Libraries